cygnus666/Circuit-Sword/Technical-FAQ.md

 A: It's not compulsory, but you should really put a heatsink on 100% to slow down the heat build-up.. generally you should plan for the CPU to get quite hot especially seeing as it is enclosed in a case.. the Pi will downclock when it hits 80*C I think, so worst case scenario performance will slow down and games may become really slow.. if you can find another fan or a huge heatsink then by all means go for it.
 It is a Pi3 after all and if you have used a Pi3 you'll know that it can get quite toasty!
 I would recommend the fan.

 ***
-### Q: Will the board work with the custom 5500mAh battery in this forum?
+### Q: Will the board work with the custom 5500mAh battery from the forum?
 A: Yes it will.
 Without any problems.

 ***